Susya: 19th century explorers

+In 1838, Edward Robinson and noted Susieh as a ruin located southwest of el-Khulil.

 In his book The Land of Israel: A Journal of travel in Palestine, Henry Baker Tristram wrote "We rode rapidly on through Susieh, a town of ruins, on a grassy slope, quite as large as the others, and with an old basilica, but less troglodyte than Attir.
 Many fragments of columns strewed the ground, and in most respects it was a repetition of Rafat."

-The site of Khirbet Susiyeh was first described by V. Guérin in 1869, who first recognized its importance.
+The site of Khirbet Susiyeh was first described in detail by V. Guérin in 1869, who first recognized its importance.
 Victor Guérin noted in 1863: "I see before me extend considerable ruins called Khirbet Sousieh.
 They are those of a city important bearing whose homes were generally well built, like attested by the vestiges that still remain, and possessed several buildings built in stone."

 In 1883, the Palestine Exploration Fund's Survey of Western Palestine says "This ruin has also been at one time a place of importance...."
 In the Survey of Western Palestine, based on an observation in 1874 on the area of the southeastern slope of a hill west of Susya, H.H.
 Kitchener and Claude Conder noted that "This ruin has also been at one time a place of importance...."
 They thought the ruins were that of a Byzantine monastery.
 German accounts later stated that it was a remnant of an ancient church.

 Maps of the 19th century that made the distinction sometimes depicted Susieh as a ruin and sometimes as a village.
 For example, the Palestine Exploration Fund map of 1878 and the Guérin map of 1881 showed it as a ruin, while the earlier Zimmermann map of 1850, the van de Velde maps of 1858 and 1865, and the Osborn map of 1859 showed it as a village.